LB-Brandon/FoodInventoryServer/README.md

 - User authentication and authorization for secure access.
 - Integration with OpenAI API for automatic recipe generation based on food items.
-- Image scraping for specified recipes and uploading to S3 storage.
+- Convert Base64 to Image and scraping for specified recipes and uploading to S3 storage.
-- ...
+- Bypassing Web Scraping Protection

 ## Contributing